 Your packaging is the only salesperson who never takes a day off.

-The challenge that sets nutraceuticals apart from most consumer goods is the compliance layer.
+What sets nutraceutical packaging apart from most consumer goods packaging is the compliance layer.
 Dietary supplement packaging in the US must comply with FDA regulations under DSHEA (the Dietary Supplement Health and Education Act).
-In Europe, EFSA governs what health claims can legally appear on supplement packaging.
-In Australia, the TGA (Therapeutic Goods Administration) has its own requirements.
+In Europe, EFSA governs what health claims can legally appear on packaging.
+In Australia, the TGA has its own requirements.
 These regulations do not just affect what text appears on your label.
 They affect layout, hierarchy, required disclaimer language, and the relationship between benefit claims and ingredient disclosures.
-Designing packaging without understanding these constraints is designing for a product that cannot legally ship.

 The Three Layers of Nutraceutical Packaging Design